 The three-course set menu will change every week and will be guided by what is growing in the farm garden and in the area at the time.
-Expect local flavours infused with childhood memories delivered family style to your table.
-This is about carefully thought through seasonal ingredients, generous servings and convivial feasts.
+Expect local flavours infused with childhood memories to deliver family style to your table.
+This is about carefully thought-through seasonal ingredients, generous servings and convivial feasts.

 I absolutely loved what we ate on Sunday and it’s exactly the kind of food I want for a long lazy lunch.
 The bread course was spectacular along with all the summery starters.
 The Cape Wagyu was cooked for 48 hours and was melt-in-the-mouth delicious served with salsa verde and roasted tomatoes.

 - Freshly baked bread: Kaiing mini farm bread, sourdough, cheese & onion twist and seed crackers

 - Herb butter and rosemary infused Olyfboom olive oil

 - Spring veg crudité with aoili & tapenade

 - Warm asparagus with vinaigrette & rosa tomatoes

 - Smoked snoek & sweet potato croquettes with red pepper chutney

 - Cape Wagyu beef shin with salsa verde (cooked for 48 hours)